rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [vue-breakpoint-component](https://github.com/adi518/vue-breakpoint-component) - A render-less component for composing CSS breakpoint state.
 - [fine-mq](https://github.com/nash403/fine-mq) - A fine API to manage media queries in JS with ease and first-class integration with VueJS as a plugin.
 - [vue-responsive-components](https://github.com/Kelin2025/vue-responsive-components) - Create responsive components with `ResizeObserver`.
+- [vue-screen-size](https://github.com/promosis/vue-screen-size) - Get easy and reactive access to the width and height of your screen.

 ## Form